AI4Finance-Foundation/ElegantRL/README.md

 To cite this repository:
 ```
 @misc{erl,
-  author = {Xiao-Yang Liu and Zechu Li and Zhaoran Wang and Jiahao Zheng},
+  author = {Liu, Xiao-Yang and Li, Zechu and Wang, Zhaoran and Zheng, Jiahao},
   title = {ElegantRL: A Scalable and Elastic Deep Reinforcement Learning Library},
   year = {2021},
   publisher = {GitHub},